Raphaël Hamburger: Personal life

 Hamburger is the son of French singers Michel Berger and France Gall, the grandson of French physician, surgeon and essayist Jean Hamburger, the great-grandson of the co-founder of Manécanterie des Petits Chanteurs à la Croix de Bois, Paul Berthier, and godson of French stand-up comedian and actor Coluche.

-Known as a difficult teenager, Hamburger was severely injured in a scooter accident at a young age and almost died.
-After his sister Pauline died on 15 December 1997 from cystic fibrosis, he went through an acrimonious trial in June 1998 against his aunt and his father's former companion, Véronique Sanson, because he wanted to transfer Pauline's remains to be next to their father's in a closed vault in the Montmartre Cemetery.
+At a young age Hamburger was severely injured and almost died in a scooter accident.
+He was known as a difficult teenager, and after his sister Pauline died on 15 December 1997 from cystic fibrosis, he went through an acrimonious trial in June 1998 against his aunt and his father's former companion, Véronique Sanson, because he wanted to transfer Pauline's remains to be next to their father's in a closed vault in the Montmartre Cemetery.
 After the 26 October hearing, and a failed mediation on 11 January 1999, there were new hearings on 31 May and 28 June.
 On 4 October the Tribunal de grande instance de Paris gave the order to transfer Berger's remains next to his daughter's.

 Hamburger is a regular poker player and the father of Ella, born in 2021.